 For the entire time, I felt like I was surrounded by history.
-The Five Points, The Twin Towers, John Lennon’s murder, the famous pictures of the Empire State Building’s construction workers.. the echo is still there.
+The Five Points, the Twin Towers, John Lennon’s Memorial, the famous pictures of the Empire State Building’s construction workers.. the echo is still there.
 You can tell it all happened here.
-It’s till in the air.
+It’s still in the air.
 Everywhere you go in New York, you are breathing history.
 But not the same type of history you’d experience in a city like Paris or Rome, it’s a different kind.
 It’s a more recent one.
 A more dramatic one.

-From the Rockefeller Building to Times Square, from the 9/11 Memorial to Wall Street, the tour covered the best points of interested in Manhattan.
-My favorite part was the boat tour to the Liberty Statue.
+From the Rockefeller Building to Times Square, from the 9/11 Memorial to Wall Street, the tour covered the best points of interest in Manhattan.
+My favorite part was the boat cruise around the Statue of Liberty.
 And believe me, I was expecting this at all!

 I had a total awe-moment being alone on the boat’s bow while we were sailing back to the city and seeing New York’s skyline in the fog.
 I mean..
 This would have been the view that Titanic’s passengers would have seen if they could actually arrive in the Big Apple.
 It was the view that so many immigrants saw arriving on their boats, full of hope and dreams.
 It was a very magical moment for me.

-I’m sure you all have heard of DUMBO, which truly is the best spot to get shots of the Brooklyn and Manhattan Bridges.
-But you could also admire one the best view of Manhattan walking through the Brooklyn Heights neighborhood.
-Unfortunately it rained the whole week so we didn’t get the best sunset shots, but it was still very fascinating.
+I’m sure you all have heard of DUMBO, which truly is the best spot to get amazing views of the Brooklyn and Manhattan Bridges, as well as incredible views of Manhattan skyline.
+Unfortunately, it rained the whole week so we didn’t get the best sunset shots, but it was still very fascinating.

 So..
-I’ve never been in Asia (I know..
+I’ve never been to Asia (I know..
 I know..
 I’m working on it).
 So Chinatown was a one-of-a-kind experience for me.
 Very characteristic.

 When in the area, check out the Mahayana Temple Buddhist Association (pictures aren’t allowed, but temple truly is fascinating – and full of oranges, lol) but most of all get some traditional food!